-Jack Jackson, associate integrated media director of Zimmerman Advertising, speaking at the MediaPost TV Insider Summit said that in general, automotive marketers a few years ago had 10% of budgets in digital, then rising to 50%.
-Now he says it’s headed back to traditional TV.
+Jack Jackson, associate integrated media director of Zimmerman Advertising, speaking at the MediaPost TV Insider Summit last week, said that in general, automotive marketers a few years ago had 10% of budgets in digital, when then rose to 50%.
+Now he says it is headed back to traditional TV.

 “It is shifting back, wanting to go back to broadcast -- wanting to go back to localized cable, or radio, if they have to,” he says.

 In addition, Jackson says client AutoNation, in trying to compete with the likes of Autotrader and others, is “pulling their third-party spend, and putting it into first party, shifting it around, pushing the brand itself, pushing the dot.com.”